Nirvana890/RepData_PeerAssessment1/PA1_Template.md

 ## 293     0 2012-10-02       20
 ## 294     0 2012-10-02       25
 ```
-from the first few rows headed from the activity_cleandataset we can see the NA values have been removed.
+from the first few rows headed from the activity_cleaned dataset we can see the NA values have been removed.
 ## What is mean total number of steps taken per day?
 to answer the question 'What is mean total number of steps taken per day?'
 I will first calculate the the total number of steps for each day
-**Calculate the total number of steps per day
+**Calculate the number of steps per day

 ``` r
 library(ggplot2)